 - Benzene - toxic, skin and serious eye irritant, carcinogenic, mutagenic, prolonged exposure to fumes can lead to serious health issues.

-It’s essential to carry out a proper risk assessment and consider the way the chemicals are being handled and stored.
+REMEMBER: It’s essential to carry out a proper risk assessment and consider the way the chemicals are being handled and stored.
 Your assessment should also factor in exposure times, concentration levels and ventilation.

 We all want to live in a clean and safe world, and you should also consider the way flammable liquids will impact the environment.
 Failing to do so may also place you in violation of EPA requirements.